azmy60/gqlpen/README.md

 # gqlpen

-gqlpen is a GraphQL IDE designed to be minimal and simple, with the option to use it as a browser extension or a static HTML page.
+gqlpen is a GraphQL Editor designed to be minimal and simple, with the option to use it as a browser extension or a static HTML page.

 The main focus of this project is to build (another) graphql IDE that is minimal, in other word, simple, and... uhmm... here is the photo...